jmhessel/fmpytorch/README.md

 ## Usage

 The factorization machine layers in fmpytorch can be used just like any other built-in module.
-Here's a simple feed-forward model
+Here's a simple feed-forward model using a factorization machine that takes in a 50-D input, and models interactions using `k=5` factors.

 ```
 import torch